SeniorDesign2023/PHaSTphoto/notebook/final.md

 # Links to all videos created
 - https://youtu.be/gaPr9WcSKXw
 # Project Planning and Execution
-A. Link to Design Requirements & Specification
+A Link to Design Requirements & Specification
 - https://github.com/SeniorDesign2023/PHaSTphoto/blob/main/planning/planning.md
-B. Finalized Plan of Work (including expected vs actual)
+B Finalized Plan of Work (including expected vs actual)
 - https://github.com/SeniorDesign2023/PHaSTphoto/blob/main/planning/final.md
 - NOTE: This document contains the expected finalized plan of work.
 The following notes explain the changes from this document to how our project actually turned out:
 	- Project Overview: We did not implement the NOT boolean operator or the ability for the app to automatically organize the user’s repository.
 What we mention are some of the more advanced features that we ended up implementing.